ngres/cartelo/README.md

 > [!WARNING]
 > This project is still under construction 🚧
 >
-> My goal is to create a LeRobot fine tuning dataset using an UR12e arm and a HTC Vive controller.
+> My goal is to create an imitation learning fine tuning dataset using an UR12e arm and a HTC Vive controller.
 If you are interested in combining LeRobot with ROS 2 check out [LeROS2](https://github.com/Nico0302/leros2).

 ## Usage